 When you compare this robo-advisor to it’s main competitor Betterment, Wealthfront shines in a few important areas.
 First, the fee structure is beneficial to any investor who has less than $2 million to invest.
 Second, the tax-loss harvesting and direct indexing features allow Wealthfront users to save more on their tax returns.
 Finally, Wealthfront offers a college 529 plan (and a good low fee plan) where Betterment does not.

 Unlike other robo-advisors however, Wealthfront actually adheres to the name.
 Other outlets like Motif Investing and Betterment are starting to bring in human brokers and advisors to assist clients vs. sticking within algorithms and computer support.
-I like that about Wealthfront and I think getting started with them and their current promotional offer of the first $10,000 free, $15,000 with a referral is a great way to test the waters.
+I like that about Wealthfront and I think getting started with them and their current promotional offer of the first $5,000 free is a great way to test the waters.

 At the end of the day, if the return you’re getting with Wealthfront is worth their ~0.33% annual fee, then investing with them is a no-brainer.